 \section{Introduction}

-Object detection, as a fundamental task in computer vision, has long been dominated by detectors based on convolutional neural networks (CNNs)\cite{ghiasi2021simple}\cite{dai2021dynamic}\cite{zhou2021probabilistic}.
-In recent years, \cite{carion2020end} propose the novel end-to-end detector Detection Transformer (DETR) which eliminates the need for hand-crafted anchors and non-maximum suppression (NMS). \cite{zhu2020deformable}\cite{li2022dn}\cite{liu2022dab}\cite{zhang2022dino}further make remarkable stride towards the scalability and potential of DETR, significantly outperforming classical detectors.
+In recent years, \cite{carion2020end} propose the novel end-to-end detector Detection Transformer (DETR) which eliminates the need for hand-crafted anchors and non-maximum suppression (NMS). \cite{zhu2020deformable}\cite{li2022dn}\cite{liu2021dab}\cite{zhang2022dino}further make remarkable stride towards the scalability and potential of DETR, significantly outperforming classical detectors.

 Different from classic detectors, DETR interprets object detection as an end-to-end set prediction problem with bipartite matching.
 A set of learnable object queries are introduced, each responsible for a certain instance.
 The object queries interact with features extracted from the encoder to make final predictions of box locations and categories.
 Despite the impressive performance, the growing model scale prevents DETR from being deployed to real-world applications with urgent computation budget requirement.